At a Glance

 - Assist where required in resident’s health and well-being including nutrition, medication/creams, mobility, shopping/health appointments and supporting/welcoming their visitors.

 - Formulate, review and maintain resident care plans and paperwork.
-Consistently working in line with regulatory bodies and SMT policies – for example but not exclusive to GDPR, CQC, HSE, Local Authority expectations etc.
+Consistently work in line with regulatory bodies and SMT policies – for example but not exclusive to GDPR, CQC, HSE, Local Authority expectations etc.

 - Build and maintain positive relationships with a wide range of stakeholders across and externally to St Monica Trust.